rocicorp/replicache/HACKING.md

 ## Check for API Changes

-If there are any API changes, ensure they have been discussed before release.
+We need to be very careful about public API changes as we then have to maintain them.

+Check whether there are any public API changes by diffing replicache.d.ts between the previous released version and the new candidate.
+Make sure all new API has been discussed and agreed to by the team.

 ## Release docs